Microsoft Expression Web: Version history

 Microsoft Expression Web 4 was released on June 7, 2010.
 It added the option of HTML add-ins, and access to a web-based SuperPreview functionality, for testing pages on browsers that cannot be installed on the user's system (such as Mac OS X or Linux browsers).
 Microsoft Expression Web 4 also provides an SEO Checker which analyzes produced web site against the best practices for getting the highest possible search-engine rankings.
 Version 4 does not bring back all the features removed in Version 3.
 Expression Web 4 Service Pack 1 was released in March 2011 and added support for IntelliSense for the HTML5 and CSS3 draft specifications in the Code editor, HTML5 and CSS3 support in the CSS Properties palette, selected CSS3 properties in the Style dialogs, semantic HTML5 tags in Design View and new PHP 5.3 functions.
 Expression Web 4 SP2 was released in July 2011, and fixed a number of issues and introduced new features such as jQuery IntelliSense support, a panel for managing snippets, Interactive Snapshot Panel, comment/uncomment functionality in Code View, and workspace and toolbar customization.
 Expression Web 4 SP2a, an hotfix released in October 2011, fixes an issue caused by corruption in the license store.

 Availability

-As of December, 2012, Microsoft has announced that Expression Studio will no longer be a stand-alone product.
+In December, 2012, Microsoft announced that Expression Studio would no longer be a stand-alone product.
 Expression Blend is being integrated into Visual Studio, while Expression Web and Expression Design will now be free products.
 Technical support is available for customers who purchased Expression Web or Expression Design following their published support lifetime guides, while no support will be offered to free downloaders.
 No new versions of Expression Web or Design are planned.